HSLdevcom/parkandrideAPI/README.md

 # Development

+In both the approaches described below, the application runs in `localhost:8080` after the steps are completed.

 ### Without livereload
 NOTE: Browser refresh is required when frontend resources are updated.
 * run `grunt watch` in application/src/main/frontend